First Riga offensive

-First Riga offensive was a military operation of the German Imperial Army with to divert Russian forces from the direction of the main blow of the summer offensive on Narew River.
-The Germans broke through the heavily fortified defenses of the Russian army and defeated the vastly superior enemy forces.
+First Riga offensive was a military operation of the German Imperial Army with to divert Russian forces from the direction of the main blow of the German summer offensive on Narew River.
+The Germans broke through the heavily fortified defences of the Russian army and defeated the vastly superior enemy forces.
 However, no decisive success was achieved, and at the beginning of August the Russians launched a counteroffensive.

 Background

 Battle

 At 8 o'clock on July 14, after a powerful artillery preparation, the German 41st Infantry Division crossed the Venta River, without encountering resistance from the Russian units of the detachment of Lieutenant General Gleb Vannovsky, and advanced to Grivaishen.
 By 11 o'clock bridges for heavy artillery were built, and soon the German batteries opened fire from the left bank.
-At Papilė the 6th and 78th reserve divisions crossed the river.
+At Papilė the 6th and 78th Reserve Divisions crossed the river.
 The Russian detachment of Major General Mikhail Grabbe and the 17th Infantry Division retreated practically without a fight.

-The commander of the 5th Army, Plehve, decided to inflict a flank attack on the advancing Germans, gathering a detachment from the 17th Infantry Division and the 1st Caucasian Rifle Brigade under the command of the commander of the 19th Army Corps, Lieutenant General Dmitri A. Dolgov, and on the rest of the front stretch the detachment of M. Grabbe.
+The commander of the 5th Army, Plehve, decided to inflict a flank attack on the advancing Germans, gathering a detachment from the 17th Infantry Division and the 1st Caucasian Rifle Brigade under the command of the commander of the 19th Army Corps, Lieutenant General Dmitri A. Dolgov, and on the rest of the front stretch the detachment of Grabbe.
 But the latter could not withstand the blow of the German infantry, and it took two days to regroup.
-In the end, Plehve agreed with the objections of D. Dolgov, who had a better idea of the emerging situation, and canceled the order to counterattack, but the units had already carried out the shift, and time was lost.
+In the end, Plehve agreed with the objections of Dolgov, who had a better idea of the emerging situation, and canceled the order to counterattack, but the units had already carried out the shift, and time was lost.
 To create an army reserve, the 2nd Cavalry Division and 13th Siberian Rifle Division had to be used.